BlockchainCommons/www.blockchaincommons.com/README.md

 We also offer services to the improve the security and infrastructure of the larger blockchain ecosystem:

+* Infrastructure — support of Tor exit nodes and other blockchain infrastructure & software.
 * Security Reviews — risk-based assessments of custody methodologies, operational security procedures, and layer-2 protocols such as payment channels.
-* Infrastructure — support of Tor exit nodes and other blockchain infrastructure & software.
 * Project Support — contractual support of our open source projects such as GordianWallet-iOS, GordianServer-MacOS, and #LetheKit.

+If you are interested in working with us directly on a Security Review or Support for using a project with your business, please [contact us](mailto:team@blockchaincommons.com).

 These are just the beginning!
-Blockchain Commons is also working on other cryptographic research, cryptographic & privacy protocol implementations, architecture & code reviews, industry standards, and documentation, including identity wallets, social-recovery techniques, zero-knowledge curve-operation proofs, advanced cryptographic primitives such as Schnorr, MuSig, and scriptless scripts, and in general establishing multi- and cross-blockchain standards.
+Blockchain Commons is also working on other cryptographic research, cryptographic & privacy protocol implementations, architecture & code reviews, industry standards, and documentation.
+Our more future-looking research includes work on identity wallets, social-recovery techniques, zero-knowledge curve-operation proofs, advanced cryptographic primitives such as Schnorr, MuSig, and scriptless scripts, and in general establishing multi- and cross-blockchain standards.

 If you support the goals and projects of Blockchain Commons, please consider becoming a [Sponsor](https://www.blockchaincommons.com/sponsors.html).